A dark blue background with light blue checks. In the middle is the health literacy matters 2026 poster

 What does this mean for health?

-• More health inequality
+• More health inequalities.

-• Less ability to self-care
+• Less ability to self-care.

-• More preventable ill health and death[8]
+• More preventable ill health and death.[8]

-• Less trust in healthcare professionals
+• Less trust in healthcare professionals.

-• General negativity towards health and healthcare[9]
+• General negativity towards health and healthcare.[9]

 Let’s tackle this inequality gap and create health literate information for all:

-• Involve users in the development
+• Involve users in development.

-• Make it easy for users to give feedback
+• Make it easy for users to give feedback.

 References

-3. Survey of Adult Skills 2015 oecd.org/skills/piaac
+5. OECD Survey of Adult Skills 2023

-9. Gupta C et al, 2014.
-J HealthCommun, 19(0 2): 44–60. www.ncbi.nlm.nih.gov
+9. Gupta C et al, 2015

-Health literacy matters statistics
+Health literacy matters statistics 2026

 Health literacy matters